Second Century Stewardship: Science for America’s National Parks

 Deadline: Proposals must be submitted by midnight Eastern U.S. time on October 30, 2019.

-How to apply: Proposals will be accepted through the Second Century Stewardship Fellowship online submission site.
+How to apply: The application deadline has passed.
 The online application components are included in the Application Requirements document (pdf file).

 Informational webinar: An overview of Second Century Stewardship, the Research Fellowship, the application process, and park research priorities was held on Thursday September 12 at 1:00 p.m.
 Eastern Time.
 A recording is available here for those unable to attend.